-A key thing with Sri Lankan food is its versatility.
-The core spices and ingredients that make up Sri Lanka curry are always the same; coconut shavings and/or milk, turmeric, chili, curry leaves and/or powder, garlic and cumin, but they're used in a variety of different ways that mean no two dishes are ever the same.
+A key feature of Sri Lankan food is its versatility.
+The core spices and ingredients that make up Sri Lanka curry are always the same; coconut shavings and/or milk, turmeric, chilli, curry leaves and/or powder, garlic and cumin.
+But they're used in a variety of different ways that mean no two dishes are ever the same.

 Buddhism and Hinduism have heavily influenced the cooking style here, meaning that you'll find a lot of veggie dishes.
-Beef isn't as common as chicken or fish, which by the way is extremely popular.
-Expect jackfruit, which vegans have been bragging about since everyone else clocked onto avocados.
+Beef isn't as common as chicken or fish, which is extremely popular.
+Expect jackfruit, which vegans have been raving about since everyone else clocked onto avocados.

 King coconuts are as refreshing as they are popular.
 While fresh fruit juices and smoothies are also widely available.
 The fruit is genuinely delicious, so make sure when ordering fresh juices that they're not topped up with water (unless it's bottled).

-And also, in Sri Lanka it's customary to eat with your fingers, but knives and forks are widely available.
-Custom states you eat with your right hand, but it's hardly taboo if you're a lefty; just tuck in.
+In Sri Lanka it's customary to eat with your fingers, but knives and forks are widely available.
+Custom states you eat with your right hand, but it's not taboo if you're a lefty - just tuck in.

-Another thing I like – potentially at the risk of sounding like a typical Brit abroad – Sri Lanka is the first country outside of home that I'll willing drink the tea because it's exceptional.
+Another thing we liked – without sounding like a typical Brits abroad – Sri Lanka is one of the only countries outside of home where you should definitely drink the tea because it's exceptional.